flenex-io/Hotel-Dapp/README.md

 ## Demo

-Experience the Ethereum Room Booking DApp in action with our live demo [here](https://flenex-io.github.io/Book-Rooms/).
+Experience the Hotel Dapp in action with our live demo [here](https://flenex-io.github.io/Book-Rooms/).

 ## Getting Started